apache/nuttx/configs/stm32f103-minimum/README.txt

     4. Enabling USB monitor SYSLOG output.
-If tracing is enabled, the USB device will save encoded trace output in in-memory buffer; if the USB monitor is enabled, that trace buffer will be periodically emptied and dumped to the system loggin device (UART2 in this configuraion):
+If tracing is enabled, the USB device will save encoded trace output in in-memory buffer; if the USB monitor is enabled, that trace buffer will be periodically emptied and dumped to the system logging device (UART2 in this configuraion):

        CONFIG_USBDEV_TRACE=y                   : Enable USB trace feature